Epsom: Location and topography

 Epsom is a town in north Surrey, approximately 13.5 mi south of central London.
 It lies on the southern edge of the London Basin and the highest point in the parish at Epsom Downs is 155 m above ordnance datum.
 The High Street defines the main west–east axis of the town and runs roughly parallel to the Leatherhead-Sutton railway line.

 To the west of the town centre are two local nature reserves, Epsom Common and Horton Country Park, both of which are owned and managed by the borough council.
 Epsom Downs Racecourse is on Epsom Downs, an area of chalk downland to the south of the town.

 Within the ancient parish boundaries are two settlements which were once part of Epsom.
 Horton, to the west of the centre, is the former location of five psychiatric hospitals, which were redeveloped to provide housing in the early 2000s.
 Langley Vale, a small village to the south of the racecourse, was predominantly developed in the first half of the 20th century.

 Geology

-Like many of the towns between Croydon and Guildford, Epsom is a strip parish and spring line settlement.
+Like many of the towns and villages between Croydon and Guildford, Epsom is a strip parish and spring line settlement.
 The areas to the south and east of the town lie on the chalk of the North Downs and the centre, north and west are on the London Clay.
 Separating the two, and running in parallel bands along a north–south axis, are narrow outcrops of Thanet Sands and the Lambeth Group.
 The chalk is a natural aquifer and tributaries of the Hogsmill River rise at several points along the boundary between the permeable and impermeable rock types.
 During the late 17th and early 18th century, the spring on Epsom Common was thought to have healing properties and the waters were later found to be rich in magnesium sulphate, which became known as "Epsom salts".